dmitrii-artuhov/lama-cpp-interpreter/interpreter/README.md

 =========================================
 ```

 You can run the script locally to see per-test results.
-Note, that I have not tries running tests from the `../regression_long`, since they take too much time to execute.
+Note, that I have not tried running benchmarking on tests from the `../regression_long`, since they take too much time to execute.